vatsj/vatsj.github.io/index.md

  -->

 # About
 Hi!
-I'm Jacob, a sophomore at [Stanford University](https://www.stanford.edu/) studying Math and Computer Science.
+I'm Jacob, a junior at [Stanford University](https://www.stanford.edu/) studying Math and Computer Science.
 My academic interests are broad, ranging from machine learning and software development to data science and quantitative trading.
 In my free time, I swim, listen to [podcasts](https://maximumfun.org/podcasts/adventure-zone/), and discover new and inventive ways to break my code.

-Here are my things: [resume](res/Resume.pdf), [github](https://github.com/vatsj), [linkedin](bit.ly/vatsj-linkedin)
+Here are my things: [resume](res/resume.pdf), [github](https://github.com/vatsj), [linkedin](https://bit.ly/vatsj-linkedin)

 # Work Experience
 During Summer 2021, I interned with [Five Rings Capital](https://fiverings.com/), completing a research project under the mentorship of a full-time Quantitative Researcher and competing against other interns in (proprietary) training games.